Understanding eLearning Platforms

 The field of elearning has gained increasing popularity, and for the right reasons.
 Over the last few years, intuitive learning software has seen leaps in offering a complete learning experience that is fun, interactive, and ultimately engaging.
 So what exactly is an eLearning platform?
 A online learning platform is an integrated set of interactive online services that provide trainers, learners, and others involved in education with information, tools and resources to support and enhance education delivery and management.
 One type of eLearning platform is a learning management system (LMS).

-There are many E-Learning companies out there that offer learning platforms.
+There are many eLearning companies out there that offer learning platforms.
 Some of these platforms allow you to host and sell online courses, allowing you to run your own business.
 Other platforms simply offer an interface in which users can interact with your content, but might not be the best fit for your audience.
-So how do you decide which platform is the best to host your content?
+So how do you decide which platform is the best to host your training courses?

 In the end, you’re going to choose the learning platform that presents your course in an engaging way for your learners.
 To help you decide how to differentiate between different LMS options, we’ve created a shortlist of the most important aspects to consider when choosing the right platform.

 The purpose of a successful eLearning platform is that it creates a robust learning experience that feels like a classroom experience, offering the traditional classroom characteristics (like instructor-student interaction, Q&As, discussion, games, collaborative projects, quizzes, etc.) but either online or through a device (e.g. a laptop, desktop, tablet or mobile.)
 These important learning environments are achieved through a learning platform’s features and tools that create the level of interaction and engagement students need.